 You will also have the right to decide on what level of contact you would like with the Adoptive Parents during your hospital stay.
 You may choose to spend time alone with the baby or you can choose to spend time with the Adoptive Parents and the baby.
 Whatever you decide, it is important to know that you have the right to make decisions during your hospital stay.
 Your adoption agency or professional will help you create the right hospital plan for you and act as your liaison with the Adoptive Parents.

-Birth Mothers and Fathers now have the power to stay in the lives of their children post-adoption.
-In fact in 2012 the Adoption Institute found that about 60 percent of domestic adoptions were open adoptions.
+In 2012, the Adoption Institute found that about 60 percent of domestic adoptions were open adoptions.
 Open adoption can take on varying forms and levels of communication.
-For example, the Birth Parents and Adoptive Parents may agree to share photo updates, phone calls, emails and/or visits, depending on the agreement and what is decided to be best for the child as they grow.
+For example, the Birth Parents and Adoptive Parents may agree to share photo updates, phone calls, emails and/or visits, depending on the agreement and what is decided to be best for the child as they grow up.

 Many Adoptive Parents will give the Birth Mother or Birth Parents access to a private photo sharing site or a private social media account and post photos and updates there.
 This allows the Adoptive Parents to continue to share the photos and updates while allowing the Birth Family to view them when they are ready to do so.

 Some Adoptive Parents and Birth Parents enter into what is known as a Post Adoption Contact Agreement (PACA), which allows for certain, specified contact between the Birth Parents and the Adoptive Family.
+There is no standard PACA and there is also no minimum or maximum requirement for level of interaction as each agreement will look different based on the specific Adoptive Family and Birth Parents.
 Some states will enforce PACAs so long as they serve the best interest of the Adoptee, while other states will prohibit or not enforce them at all.
-Adoption experts and professionals approve that open adoption is healthiest for those involved but they also emphasize that the degree of openness should always focus on meeting the needs of the child.
+Adoption experts and professionals agree that open adoption is healthiest for those involved but they also emphasize that the degree of openness should always focus on meeting the needs of the child.

 Obviously, there are concerns that exist with open adoption that don’t otherwise appear in a closed adoption situation.
 Open adoption is not easy.
 Adoption, in general, is not easy.
 It just happens that with open adoption, there are more moving parts, more people, and more opinions and emotions, so it is difficult to accommodate every single person in the process.
 It is important to remember that whether you choose open, semi-open or closed adoption, the most important person in this process is the child.
 Open adoption may require more preparation, more emotions, as well as more obstacles and challenges, but know that it will also result in more love.